SenteonLLC/senteonllc.github.io/beta/main.md

   - [Resetting Systems](resetting.md)
   - [Generating Reports](reports.md)

+### Terminology

+`Senteon Commmand Center`: The central administrator console

+`Senteon Agent`: A small program installed on each endpoint that performs actions and communicates back to Command Center

+`Managed Account`: An account that agents/endpoints are registered to and managed from.

 ## Installation

+For the purposes of the beta, Senteon has provided you with:
+- Installer for Senteon Command Center
+- Credentials for Senteon Command Center admin account
+- Credentials for Managed Account

+> **Note**: In full release, you will be able to create new Managed Accounts through Command Center.

 ### Command Center

-For the purposes of the beta, the Senteon Command Center installer is distributed to participants directly by Senteon.

 1. Load up `SenteonCommandCenter.msi` onto the machine that is intended to be used as the central console and execute (double-click).
 2. Accept the Senteon End-User License Agreement and select `Next`.